codescene-oss/codescene-jetbrains/DECISIONLOG.md

 **Status**: Accepted

 **Decision**:
-The plugin will support IntelliJ IDEA versions from the last three major releases: 2024.X, 2023.X, and 2022.3.
+The plugin will support IntelliJ IDEA versions from the last two major releases: 2024.X and 2023.X.

 **Context**:
 Refer to Context
 of [DEC-2024-09-12-002: Determine Supported Product Versions for the Plugin](#dec-2024-09-12-002-determine-supported-product-versions-for-the-plugin).
-Additionally, the goal is to support the latest IntelliJ Platform SDK functionality, which was not possible with versions 2022.2, 2022.1, 2021.3 and 2021.2.
+The goal is to support the latest IntelliJ Platform SDK functionality, with respect to CodeScene's plugin functionality requirements, which is not available in versions earlier than 2023.X, including 2022.2, 2022.1, 2021.3, and 2021.2.

 **Rationale**:
 Refer to Rationale
 of [DEC-2024-09-12-002: Determine Supported Product Versions for the Plugin](#dec-2024-09-12-002-determine-supported-product-versions-for-the-plugin).

 **Consequences**:
-The plugin needs to be tested and maintained for compatibility with IntelliJ IDEA 2022.3, 2023.X, and 2024.X.
+The plugin needs to be tested and maintained for compatibility with IntelliJ IDEA 2023.X, and 2024.X.

 **Alternatives Considered**:
 None